The lionesses

 United fans were excited about her return and she delivered immediately, scoring on her debut at Old Trafford and finishing the season with nine goals in 21 league games, as well as helping her side reach the FA Cup final.

 Like most of her club career, Clinton did not take long to shine in an England shirt, starting and scoring within 19 minutes of her debut in a 7–2 friendly victory over Austria last year.
-She faces a battle for a place in the starting XI but is establishing herself as an exciting box-to-box midfielder with excellent technical ability – a star of the future.
+A star of the future, she is establishing herself as an exciting box-to-box midfielder with excellent technical ability.
+At Euro 2025 Wiegman used her as a substitute in five of the six games, although she missed a penalty with a weak effort in the shootout against Sweden.

 Jess Park